 Cottage Grove Drive Rehabilitation Project

-The City of Woodbury is planning a pavement rehabilitation project on Cottage Grove Drive, south of Dale Rd to the southern Woodbury border, in 2024.
+The City of Woodbury is planning a pavement rehabilitation project on Cottage Grove Drive, south of Dale Road to the southern Woodbury border, in 2024.
 The project is currently proposed to include pavement removal and replacement and minor stormwater improvements for the project area.

 Special assessments are a charge imposed on properties for a particular improvement that benefits the owners of those selected properties.
 They are a levy a city uses to finance, or partially finance, a particular public improvement.
 The amount of the charge bears a direct relationship to the value of the benefit the property receives.